Superforms, supercurrents and convex geometry: The normal cycle

 whose coefficients depend only on $x$.
 Such forms are called translation invariant, since they are invariant under the natural translations $(y,x)\to (y+a,x)$ on the circle bundle.
 By e.g. Theorem 2.2 in \cite{Wannereretal} any translation invariant smooth valuation, which has no component that is homogeneous of degree $n$, can be written as

-for some translation invariant $\omega$.
+for some translation invariant $(n-1)$-form $\omega$.
 Here we will restrict ourselves to such valuations, since the component of degree $n$ is just a multiple of Lebesgue measure and can be treated separately .
-We will now try to translate this representation to super-language.
+We will now translate this representation to super-language.

 First, there is a map from the space of differential forms $\omega=\sum \omega_{ I J} dx_I\w dy_J$ of bidegree $(p,k)$ in $(x,y)$ to superforms $\tilde\omega$ in $(x,\xi)$ of bidegree $(p, n-k)$, defined in the following way.
 Let $\beta(\xi, y)=\sum d\xi_i\wedge dy_i$.
 Then $\tilde\omega$ is defined by \be \omega\wedge\beta(\xi,y)^{n-k}/(n-k)!=:\tilde\omega\wedge dy. \ee ( This means that